cqse/teamscale-jacoco-agent/src/main/resources/linux/README.md

-The contents of this directory can be used to install the JaCoCo client as a Linux service.
+The contents of this directory can be used to install the JaCoCo client as a Linux _systemd_ service.
 This ensures that the client is automatically restarted on system reboot.
-Currently, only a _systemd_ unit file is provided.

 To see if your system supports systemd, check for the existance of the directory `/lib/systemd`